Physical Activity/Exercise and Type 2 Diabetes

 - IGT, impaired glucose tolerance

 For decades, exercise has been considered a cornerstone of diabetes management, along with diet and medication.
 However, high-quality evidence on the importance of exercise and fitness in diabetes was lacking until recent years.
-The present document summarizes the most clinically relevant recent advances related to people with type 2 diabetes and the recommendations that follow from these.
-Our recently published technical review on physical activity/exercise and type 2 diabetes (1) includes greater detail on individual studies, on prevention of diabetes, and on the physiology of exercise.
+The last American Diabetes Association (ADA) technical review of exercise and type 2 diabetes (formerly known as non–insulin dependent diabetes) was published in 1990.
+The present work emphasizes the advances that have occurred since the last technical review was published.